Line 3 (Guangzhou Metro): Line 10

 The Tiyu Xilu-Tianhe Coach Terminal Section is planned to no longer operate as part of Line 3.
 The Shipaiqiao-Tianhe Coach Terminal Section will be transferred to Line 10, with the remaining Main and Northern sections being combined into one single service.

-Rolling Stock
+Rolling stock

 At the time of introduction Line 3 trains were one of the fastest subway trains in China when initially introduced, reaching up to 120 km/h in service.
-As of 2020 there is currently a fleet of 71 six car trains serving Line 3.
+As of 2020 there is a fleet of 71 six car trains serving Line 3.
 To accommodate increased fleet requirements for the eastern extension, an additional 10 six car trainsets have been ordered.
 In August 2020, plans were announced a further 18 additional trains to be purchased for Line 3 to reduce headways and improve capacity.
 This will push the fleet serving Line 3 to 99 trainsets.